 Here are some frequently asked questions about ghee:

 Q: Is ghee healthy?
 A: Ghee contains healthy fats, fat-soluble vitamins, and conjugated linoleic acid (CLA).
 It's also easier to digest than butter for some people.
-However, it should be consumed in moderation as part of a balanced diet.
+Still, it should be consumed in moderation as part of a balanced diet.

 Q: Can I make ghee at home?
 A: Yes, making ghee at home is a simple process that involves simmering butter until the water evaporates and the milk solids separate.